 How do I sign in to the Edge extension?

 Open the extension, choose Sign in, and enter your Proton credentials.
 If you use two-factor authentication, complete the 2FA step when prompted.
-Adguard edge extension: complete guide to ad blocking, privacy, and VPN compatibility
+Download free vpn for microsoft edge: a practical guide to free Edge VPN extensions, safety tips, and when to upgrade

 Can I use the Edge extension without a Proton VPN subscription?